spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-proxy.md

     [Enable and Manage Proxy Configurations for PCG](../pcg/manage-pcg/configure-proxy.md) to learn how to install Reach on a PCG cluster and use it to configure proxy settings.

-2. Once you have configured proxy settings through Reach for your PCG, you can proceed to creating your cluster using a cloud account associated with the PCG.
+2. Once you have configured proxy settings through Reach for your PCG, you can proceed to create your cluster using a cloud account associated with the PCG.
 The cluster will inherit proxy settings from the PCG automatically.

     However, you still need to specify which applications will use the proxy settings.
-You can do this by applying the `spectrocloud.com/connection: proxy` label to the deployment, job, or daemon set in the pack that contains operates application.
+You can do this by applying the `spectrocloud.com/connection: proxy` label to the deployment, job, or daemon set in the pack that contains your application.

     You must apply the label to every specific job, deployment, or daemon set that needs to use the proxy servers.
 For